statsig-io/docs/docs/autotune/contextual-bandit.md

 ### Exploration
 During the explore period, all units will be assigned a random variant.
 Afterwards, a small portion of traffic will still be sent a managed "Explore"/Random variant in order to keep the model from becoming stale.
 This decreases to a terminal 1% based on timeline and samples observed.
 The explore traffic is distributed inversely to the current distribution, so "rare" variants are up-sampled - this does generally mean underperforming variants are over-represented in explore to give them a chance.

-Exploration explores can be seem in the autotune's log stream, with :explore appended.
+Exploration explores can be seem in the log stream, with :explore appended.